 Every October brings the expectation of a great Halloween, especially in places like Kansas City where the fun crosses over from Missouri to Kansas and places in between.
-Geared for young adults and couples, Kansas City haunted houses and spooky fun, here we come!
+Geared for young adults and couples, Kansas City haunted houses and spooky fun outfright most of the competition.

-Low Freak Out Factor: Worlds of Fun, Kansas City, Missouri
+Low Freak Outs at Worlds of Fun & Around Kansas City, Missouri

-Halloween isn’t so scary when you’re surrounded by your favorite lovable characters like the Peanuts cast.
 Little ones can have a fun “haunt” without all the fear at Great Pumpkin Fest, the G-rated part of Halloween Haunt at Worlds of Fun.
 They promise “all treats and no tricks” in Planet Snoopy, so your tiny travelers will have a blast.
+Halloween isn’t scary when you’re surrounded by your favorite lovable Peanuts characters.

 Over the Top Freak Out: Worlds of Fun and Kansas City Haunted Houses

-Keep in mind that active, retired and veteran military are welcomed into Worlds of Fun with a big discount.
+Active, retired and veteran military families are welcomed into Worlds of Fun with a big discount.
 Why would you need military on site?
 Well, we heard that after sundown — about 6:30 at this time of year — the place goes wild (and gets scarier!)

 The adults’ Halloween Haunt is said to be the Midwest’s largest haunted attraction.
 Defy the more than 400 costumed characters making the 235-acre theme park a positive misery.
-More than Kansas City haunted houses, this Halloween event allows you to experience the fog-shrouded lanes packed with thrill rides at this Kansas Halloween event running select Thursday to Sunday nights.
+Experience the fog-shrouded lanes packed with thrill rides at this Kansas Halloween event running select Thursday to Sunday nights.
 Fight your way through the crowds of monsters, zombies and freaks lurking in the shadows.
 Ages 14+ should get ready for super scary mazes, scare zones and live shows with plenty of scary entertainment.
 Locals love it because the park closes seasonally in September, then reopens for the holiday.
-If you don’t have a season pass, check out their site for packages including meals, first in line passes and more.

 Halloween Family Fun in and around Kansas City, Missouri